Thwani47/blog/content/posts/kubernetes-on-azure-part-two-local-kubernetes-cluster.md

 ```
 When running Kubernetes locally, the cluster is run on a single node, which means the control (master) node and worker node are the same.

 Let's see how we can deploy resources to our cluster.
-I have developed a simple distributed calculator app that we will use to deploy resources to our Kubernetes cluster.
+I have created a simple distributed calculator app that we will use to deploy resources to our Kubernetes cluster.
 The calculator app consists of the following components:
-- **calculator** - A Reaect application which is the front end of the app.
+- **calculator** - A React application which is the front end of the app.
 - **go-subtractor** - A Golang API that exposes an endpoint to subtract 2 numbers
 - **csharp-adder** - A .NET API that exposes an endpoint to add 2 numbers
 - **python-multiplier** - A Flask API that exposes an endpoint to multiply 2 numbers